Even with 25-50% percentile grades

-Antoinette, who was using another independent college counselor, came to us last minute after submitting applications that Harvard and Columbia ultimately denied.
-With us, she got into Penn, Brown, Duke, and Johns Hopkins.
+Antoinette had used another college consultant but came to us last minute after submitting two applications she lacked confidence in—both would get denied by Harvard (REA) and Columbia (RD).
+With us, she got into UPenn, Brown, Duke, and Johns Hopkins.
 She described the difference in her application as night vs. day.

 SHE HAD LOW SAT & ACT SCORES